s4ac/s4ac.github.io/classes/2018HS@HGK_IXDM/README.md

   1. open safari
   2. go to preferences `cmd + ,`
   3. go to advanced
-  4. at the bottom of the menu check [x] the "Show Develop menu in menu bar"
+  4. at the bottom of the menu check
+     * [x] "Show Develop menu in menu bar"
   5. now you can type `cmd + c` to show the console
 * in Edge press `F12` or right-click and select "Inspect Element"